 - Using names similar to those of known news brands: This is something that has been done with almost every known news website.
 The website owner would make a duplicate website with a similar logo and slightly different name.
 At times the personal information of the website owner is hidden from the online database.
 The intent is to make the readers believe that the information published on these fake news sites are from the authority site they are imitating.

 - Creating biased political websites: A strong purpose of many news websites is to bias political opinion in favor of a particular party.
-This is because political parties represent political opinions which may favor or be against particular communities and their interests.
+This is because political parties represent political opinions that may favor or be against particular communities and their interests.
 In many countries, politics is a huge craze and thus people create news websites which grossly favor certain political opinions.

 - Clickbait websites: Other than spreading propaganda, financial returns is a reason for the flourishing of so many fake news websites.
 The news they write is exactly what they believe people want to read.
 When people open their sites and check the ads, it helps the website owners build revenue.